phpman > man > WWW::Mechanize(3pm)

 my $mech = WWW::Mechanize->new( cookie_jar => undef );

-Here are the parms that WWW::Mechanize recognizes.
-These do not include parms that
+Here are the params that WWW::Mechanize recognizes.
+These do not include params that

 LWP::UserAgent recognizes.

-means that standalone WWW::Mechanize instances have autocheck turned on, which is
+that standalone WWW::Mechanize instances have autocheck turned on, which is protective for

 Turn off the automatic call to the LWP::UserAgent "env_proxy" function.

-site via a proxy server.
-Note: you still need to set your HTTPS_PROXY environment
+via a proxy server.
+Note: you still need to set your HTTPS_PROXY environment variable as

 Reference to a "warn"-compatible function, such as "Carp::carp", that is called when a